brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 ```

 The borrow checker provides the following feedback:

 ```
+error[E0106]: missing lifetime specifier
+ --> src/main.rs:1:11
+  |
-error[E0106]: missing lifetime specifier fn f() -> &i32 {
+1 | fn f() -> &i32 {
-          ^ expected lifetime parameter
+  |           ^ expected lifetime parameter
+  |
   = help: this function's return type contains a borrowed value, but there is no value for it to be borrowed from = help: consider giving it a 'static lifetime
 ```

-Each part of the error message is useful for understanding lifetimes.
+Each part of the error message is useful for understanding lifetimes:
 + This is an error: the Rust compiler will not produce an executable until this issue is resolved.
 + The Rust compiler "expected [a] lifetime parameter," which means it cannot infer the lifetime of the borrow the function returns.
-+ The first "help" suggestion "this function's return type contains a borrowed value, but there is no value for it to be borrowed from" provides the a possible solution to the problem: specify an input parameter which the returned value borrows from.
++ The first "help" suggestion - "this function's return type contains a borrowed value, but there is no value for it to be borrowed from" - provides a possible solution: specify an input parameter which the returned value borrows from.
-+ the second "help" suggestion "consider giving it a 'static lifetime" provides another possible solution: return static data, (i.e. immutable data with known size at compile time), so that the binding is always valid.
++ The second "help" suggestion - "consider giving it a `'static` lifetime" - provides another possible solution: return static data, (i.e. immutable data with known size at compile time), so that the binding is always valid.

 Let's try both solutions starting with making the reference always
 valid.